canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 "That's not it, though, is it?"
 She could be so vexaciously perceptive at times like this.

 "Right."
 I said.
 "I guess I'm thinking, well, what do you say?
 Someone killed themselves, or close as.
 You play all these conversations in your head, things you wish you'd said or done together, ways you might have helped.
 You tell yourself that they're at peace, somewhere.
 But it's just, you know, a simulacrum.
 Your idea of them.
-Your brain's way of making piece with the sudden hole in the world.
+Your brain's way of making peace with the sudden hole in the world.
 What do you say when they come back?"

 "You don't have to say anything."
 Violet said.
 "You're outside and they're inside.
 You don't have to say a single thing, if you don't want to."